beckn/DSEP-Specification/docs/integration-guide/financial-support.md

-**Domain:** Financial Support
+### Use case:

-**Use case:** Vidyasarathi is a platform for applying to various scholarships provided by corporates and Namma Yatri as seeker platform will help the user to avail scholarships through its platform.
+Vidyasarathi is a platform for applying to various scholarships provided by corporates and Namma Yatri as seeker platform will help the user to avail scholarships through its platform.

-**Flow Diagram:**
+### Flow Diagram:

 ![financial support flow diagram](./docs/assets/financial-support-flow.jpeg?raw=true)

-**Flow Explaination:**
+### Flow Explaination:

 1. The driver sees the “Benefits” menu in the bottom tray of the app.
 He selects “Benefits” and can see various options on the page.
 This page has a section for *Insurance* and other benefits at the top, followed by the “Scholarships” section with different scholarships for children under it.
    1. **search API -** Request is made with filter like scholarship name, gender etc.